Fayetteville Policies and Procedures 317.1

 When must additional disclosures be filed?

-How will RSSP know when a material change has taken place such that reporting of a material change is required?
+How will OSP know when a material change has taken place such that reporting of a material change is required?

-- VPRED will advise RSSP of any material changes in the information previously reported.
-RSSP will maintain copies of all SF-LLL disclosures that it has submitted.
+- VCRI will advise OSP of any material changes in the information previously reporte OSP will maintain copies of all SF-LLL disclosures that it has submitted.
 The University will require any lobbying registrant that it retains to periodically update GOVR on lobbying activity and any material changes that would require submission of a new SF-LLL.

 Subawards and Subcontracts